 Take care of your Chevrolet Blazer and it'll take care of you.
 Schedule an appointment for routine maintenance today.

-Maintaining your Chevrolet Blazer steering and suspension system can improve ride comfort and help you maintain control of your vehicle.
+Maintaining your Chevrolet Blazer steering and suspension system can not only ensure a smooth ride; it can also help you maintain control of your car in compromised road conditions.
 When it comes to steering and suspension, you want to catch small problems before they turn into big (and expensive) ones.
-Bring your car to Firestone Complete Auto Care, where our technicians can check your car’s steering components and, if necessary, perform Chevrolet Blazer suspension and steering services.
-These might include wheel alignment, power steering fluid flushes and replenishments, ball joint lubrication, wheel bearing replacement, and strut replacement.
+Bring your car to Firestone Complete Auto Care, where our technicians can check your car’s steering components and, if necessary, provide Chevrolet Blazer steering and suspension services including wheel alignment, strut replacement, power steering fluid changes, ball joint lubrication, and wheel bearing replacement.
 To keep your car running at its best, it’s essential to have regular maintenance services on your Chevrolet Blazer's steering and suspension system.

-Without routine Chevrolet Blazer maintenance, you could be feeling the heat on the road – literally!
-A malfunctioning A/C system or overheating engine can wreak havoc on your car.
+If you skip recommended Chevrolet Blazer services, you might find yourself with a hot mess on your hands – quite literally.
+A damaged A/C system is never fun, and an overheated engine can cause significant issues (like a total car breakdown!).
 Don’t sweat it, though!
 Our technicians can take care of those issues, too.
 At Firestone Complete Auto Care, we have what it takes to provide top-notch service for your Chevrolet Blazer engine heating and cooling systems, as well as your air conditioning.
 Need a new Chevrolet Blazer radiator?
-We got it.
-A/C smelling musty?
-We'll fix it.
-Firestone Complete Auto Care is your one-stop shop for 1990 Chevrolet Blazer maintenance and repairs.
+We’ve got your back.
+Got a funny smell coming from your A/C?
+We’re on it.
+Firestone Complete Auto Care is the place to go for 1998 Chevrolet Blazer maintenance.

 We can help you keep your vehicle (and your life!) running smoothly.
 Many of our locations have weekend and evening hours for your convenience.